-Since the first quarter of 1992 returns have been collected and aggregated by ONS (before then they were collected by the Bank of England).
+The returns are collected and aggregated by ONS.
 At the end of April 2005 there were 1,978 authorised unit trusts.
 ONS receives returns covering about 95% of total assets.
 The statistics are grossed-up to cover all unit trusts and open ended investment companies as described above.